inbzar/docs/apps/docs/content/modules/orders/fulfillments.md

 Some of the `Fulfillment` entity’s attributes include:

 - `provider_id`: a string indicating the ID of the fulfillment provider that processes this fulfillment.
 You can also access the provider by expanding the `provider` relation and accessing `fulfillment.provider`.
 - `location_id`: a string indicating where the fulfillment is being made from.
-When paired with the Stock Location Module in the Medusa backend, this would be the ID of a `StockLocation`.
+When paired with the Stock Location Module in the InBzar backend, this would be the ID of a `StockLocation`.
 - `no_notification`: a boolean value indicating whether the customer should receive notifications for fulfillment updates.
 - `data`: an object that can hold any data relevant for the fulfillment provider.
 - `shipped_at`: a date indicating when the fulfillment was shipped.